The first step to not being a poor is to spend less than you earn, but is it better to cut your expenditure or increase your income?

 Exhibit A; 911 Carrera 4S with a number plate that cost more than the average car.

 But to be fair, the number of women I pulled because of it?
-Zero.... the fuck was I thinking?
+Zero.... what was I thinking?

-In my Money Masters Mastermind group we talk about how much capital you need to live the ideal life you want, and cars are quite an expensive line item in a lot of peoples budgets.
+In my Money Masterclass group we talk about how much capital you need to live the ideal life you want, and cars are quite an expensive line item in a lot of peoples budgets.

 Nowadays, I'd look at something like this car and see 3 things.